CLC Frequently Asked Questions

 How does the CLC spend its money?

-There are a number of checks and balances to make sure the CLC does its job properly and uses its funding well.
+A number of checks and balances ensure the CLC uses its funds well.

-This includes CLC’s help for its main statutory mining and land use agreement functions, for example applications from miners to explore on Aboriginal land and pastoralists and others who want to use Aboriginal land for their businesses.
+This money funds dealing with applications from miners who want to explore on Aboriginal land or from pastoralists and others who want to use Aboriginal land for their businesses, making land use agreements and supporting Aboriginal pastoral